Racing well is a matter of picking your spots.

 The upshot is that if the club scene is more important to you than other goals you may have, and there’s no shame in taking this approach, then you are better off deciding which distances you want to aim for and which are secondary and arrange your training so that you get a break from dedicated racing.
 Expecting to PR at the whole slate of races is unrealistic unless you’re new enough to whatever level you’ve reached that your personal bests are all still relatively easy pickings.

 As an example, if you want to tackle longer distances this year, and a couple of target events happen to lie several months apart, then you should prepare specifically for a race early in the season, scale back your racing expectations and dig into serious training for the summer, and hit the races hard again in the fall.
 If you live in New England, you could train through the winter in the hope of racing a fast Grand Prix half-marathon in the spring, with or without a following marathon, then take a short break, train through the summer races, and take aim at the marathon that always arrives in October.

 This doesn’t eliminate the chances of doing well at tune-up races for your goal event in the fall, but I’ve worked with enough runners to know that most of them, understandably, want it all, and that train through races they head into with the stated expectation of not being rested for turn out nonetheless to be disappointments once the results are in.
 It’s difficult facing the same group of rivals over and over and finding your chances of beating them varying markedly from event to event.
 Mature runners realize that their focus is what matters and that they can show up, perform “creditably” if not spectacularly, and not feel the need to make excuses to others or — more importantly — to themselves.

 Wax On, Wax Off

-So decide what it is you really want to do with your running year based on what’s most important, write it down, and next week I’ll describe, with the help of folks who know a lot more than I do, just how to put the plan into action.
+So decide what it is you really want to do with your running year based on what’s most important and write it down.
+In the next installment, I’ll describe, with the help of folks who know a lot more than I do, just how to put the plan into action.